Tunnel Plan Near Stonehenge Gets UK Government Consent

 Opponents, who have a six-week window to appeal to Britain's High Court, have for years voiced worries about the potential damage to the environment, wildfires and potential archaeological finds underground.

-The Stonehenge Alliance, which has campaigned against the tunnel, said it “deeply regrets" the decision, which is says will be greeted with “shock” around the world.
+The Stonehenge Alliance, which has campaigned against the tunnel, said it “deeply regrets" the decision, which it says will be greeted with “shock” around the world.

 The group added that the plan will breach the U.K.'s international treaty obligations “not to damage” the World Heritage Site.
 It said it will study the decision "carefully” before meeting with colleagues to discuss any next steps.